 A fraud alert tells creditors to follow certain procedures, including contacting you, before they open any new accounts or change your existing accounts.
 For that reason, placing a fraud alert can protect you, but also may delay you when you seek to obtain credit.
 As of September 21, 2018, initial fraud alerts last for one year.
 Victims of identity theft can also get an extended fraud alert for seven years.
-The phone numbers for all three credit bureaus are at listed above.
+The phone numbers for all three credit bureaus are at the bottom of this page.